-If you are dealing with a hoarse voice for more than a week (and you're not sick from a bad cold) or if your range or voice quality becomes consistently diminished, I recommend you seek out a skilled voice specialist who may prescribe voice therapy.
+If you have been dealing with a hoarse voice or vocal cord weakness for more than a week (and you're not sick from a bad cold), or if your range or voice quality becomes consistently diminished, I recommend you seek out a skilled voice specialist who may prescribe voice therapy or speech therapy.

-On a side note: common sense health habits such as limiting alcohol consumption and not smoking (or vaping, sorry) also lead to a healthier voice.
+On a side note: common sense health habits such as drinking plenty of water, limiting alcohol consumption, and not smoking (or vaping, sorry) also lead to a healthier voice.

 As in all things singing - good technique and healthy habits can help you avoid most vocal issues.